AimbotParce/MDS-MUD-NamedEntityRecognition/README.md

 > [!NOTE]
 > An **interesting experiment** is not necessarily one that yields good results, but rather any experiment that tries something new, regardless of the results it gives.

+## Methodology

+We adopted the B-I-O (Beginning, Inside, Outside) tagging scheme to annotate named entities in our text data, extending it with class-specific labels tailored to our domain.
+Each token in a sentence is labeled according to whether it begins (B-) or continues (I-) an entity, or falls outside any entity (O).
+The entity classes include `drug_n` (specific drug names), `drug` (general drug mentions), `group` (drug groups), and `brand` (commercial drug brands).
+For example, a phrase like “acetaminophen tablet” might be labeled as `B-drug_n I-drug_n`.

+The workflow used is as follows:
+1. Features are extracted using a feature extraction strategy, which can be changed for each of the experiments, for both the training and validation datasets.
+Feature lists are stored in two different files.
+2. A training script loads the training features file and trains a model to predict the labels.
+The model is saved to disk, alongside any other trained objects (code maps, for example).
+3. A predict script loads the model and the test features file and predicts the label for each of the words.
+Resulting tags are stored in a file.
+4. An evaluator script loads the predicted tags, and the test features file, compares the two and spits out a table with the statistics.

+> [!NOTE]
+> The workflow may change a bit for the two approaches (**ml** and **nn**).